Mount Smart Stadium: Tenants

 The South Stand at Mt Smart Stadium, shot from the northern end of the stadium.
 Warriors Open Day, February 2005.

 It currently serves as the home ground for the New Zealand Warriors in the Australian National Rugby League and NRL Women's Premiership.
-It is the former home of the Football Kingz of the Australian National Soccer League; however, its A-League successor, the now defunct New Zealand Knights, played on the other side of Waitematā Harbour at North Harbour Stadium.

-The Moana Pasifika Super Rugby team started utilising the stadium as its home ground in 2022.
+The Moana Pasifika rugby union club used the stadium as its primary home ground in 2022 and 2023, and hosted some matches at the stadium in 2024.

-The Athletics Ground (officially Mt Smart Stadium Number 2) hosts athletics meets.
-It also holds local rugby league matches and serves as the home ground for the Auckland franchise in the Bartercard Premiership.

 In March 2024, new A-League Men club Auckland FC was announced to be playing their first season at this venue.
 In July 2024, it was announced that the club had signed a five-year deal meaning the stadium would be Auckland FC's home until at least 2029.
+It is the former home of the Football Kingz of the Australian National Soccer League.

+The Athletics Ground (officially Mt Smart Stadium Number 2) hosts athletics meets.

 Concerts

 The capacity of the stadium for concerts is roughly 47,000 people.
 This can be expanded to 60,000 when the temporary north and south stands are installed.

 Mount Smart Stadium was the Auckland venue of the Big Day Out music festival until 2012.
 In 2014, Western Springs Stadium served as the venue for the festival in Auckland.
 Among the concerts hosted were Rainbow Warrior Benefit Concert (Greenpeace 1986) featuring multiple artists including Neil Young on acoustic guitar and Jackson Browne, Graham Nash, Topp Twins, Dave Dobbyn and a Split Enz reunion within Mt Smart Stadium.

 An album of Maori artists who came to support the aims of the Mt.
 Smart Stadium project was released in 1981.
 It was called The Mauri Hikitia.
 It reached no 4 on the New Zealand charts.
 It featured Rhonda, Ken Kincaid, Deane Waretini, and the Lightwood family.

 Michael Jackson performed twice at the stadium, on November 9 and 11, 1996 during his HIStory World Tour.
 The combined attendance for both shows was 86,000.
-Destiny’s Child, described by The New Zealand Herald in 2002 as ‘the biggest girl group in the world’, performed in the country for the first time at this venue in May 2002 during their Destiny's Child World Tour, drawing thousands of fans.
+Destiny's Child, described by The New Zealand Herald in 2002 as 'the biggest girl group in the world', performed in the country for the first time at this venue in May 2002 during their Destiny's Child World Tour, drawing thousands of fans.
 Adele performed three times at the stadium during her Adele Live 2016 World Tour.
 In 4 Days, 130,000 people headed to Mount Smart Stadium to see her perform.
 Taylor Swift brought the Reputation Stadium Tour to the stadium for one night only, on November 9, 2018.
 It was the only New Zealand show on the tour, and sold out with 35,749 attendees.